 |

-early 1999, as a result of an eBay auction.
+pieces, early 1999, as a result of an ebay auction.
 (See

-restore to the condition shown in these photos.
-Today, my Mark 8
+to the condition shown in these photos (I took my time -- it's a hobby,

-computer sets on a display cabinet in my living room, connected to
+a display cabinet in my living room, connected to my digital

 |